Upper School FAQ

 Summa Cum Laude - GPA of 3.95 and above

 Magna Cum Laude - GPA of 3.75 and above

 Cum Laude - GPA of 3.5 and above

 *Students must attend Woodlawn for at least their junior and senior years to earn a Latin honor.

 Transfer courses appear as a credit on the transcript and do not factor into the GPA.
-Transfer credits will be awarded at the discretion of the Upper School Head.
+Transfer credits will be awarded at the discretion of the Head of School.